Las Vegas - serving Nevada

 An insurance claim is a formal request made to an insurance company for coverage or reimbursement of benefits.
 The lawyer’s first step is to send a demand letter

 to the insurance company.
 This letter will state the facts of the accident and your injuries and will make a demand for a specific amount of money.
 Injuries from rear-end accidents can range from whiplash and soft tissue damage to more severe spinal injuries.
-Nevada’s modified comparative negligence law typically places fault on the rear driver, but exceptions exist.
+Nevada’s modified comparative negligence rule typically places fault on the rear driver, but exceptions exist.
 Factors like brake light failures or multi-car pile-ups can complicate liability.
 If you’ve been involved in a rear-end collision, documenting the scene and seeking prompt medical attention are crucial steps.

 step 3